intel/neural-compressor/examples/tensorflow/nlp/distilbert_base/quantization/ptq/README.md

 This is a tutorial of how to enable DistilBERT base model with Intel® Neural Compressor.
 ## User Code Analysis
-1. User specifies fp32 *model*, calibration dataloader *q_dataloader*, evaluation dataloader *eval_dataloader* and metric in tuning.metric field of model-specific yaml config file.
+1. User specifies fp32 *model*, calibration dataloader *q_dataloader*, evaluation dataloader *eval_dataloader* and metric in tuning.metric field of model-specific config.

 2. User specifies fp32 *model*, calibration dataloader *q_dataloader* and a custom *eval_func* which encapsulates the evaluation dataloader and metric by itself.